MicrosoftDocs/win32/desktop-src/properties/props-system-search-hitcount.md

 ---
-Description: 'When using CONTAINS over the Windows Search Index, this is the number of matches of the term.
-If there are multiple CONTAINS, an AND computes the minimal number of hits, and an OR computes the maximal number of hits.' ms.assetid: '2f0cddba-7535-451f-9bb5-846c06c426f8'
+Description: When using CONTAINS over the Windows Search Index, this is the number of matches of the term.
+If there are multiple CONTAINS, an AND computes the minimal number of hits, and an OR computes the maximal number of hits. ms.assetid: 2f0cddba-7535-451f-9bb5-846c06c426f8
-title: 'System.Search.HitCount'
+title: System.Search.HitCount
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Search.HitCount